Cloud Architecture Fundamentals (Intro to Kubernetes)

 Self-healing

-Kubernetes restarts containers that fail, replaces containers, kills containers that don’t respond to your user-defined health check, and doesn’t advertise them to clients until they are ready to serve.
+Kubernetes restarts containers that fail, replaces containers when needed, and stops containers that don’t respond to your user-defined health check.
+Additionally, Kubernetes doesn’t advertise containers to clients until they are ready to serve.

 Secret and configuration management